lcphill/Parking-docs/Networking-Terms-Glossary.md

    - BDF is not needed on links with LFS (link fault signaling)
 - BGP (border gateway protocol) / MP-BGP (multi-protocol extensions to BGP)
    - Also see: ASN, AF/NLRI, EVPN/EVPN-control-plane
+   - RFCs: BGP version 4 is defined by RFC-4271; MP-BGP is "BGP-4+" (defined by RFC-4760 as superseding RFC-2283)
+   - BGP extensions allow for specifications to augment and/or modify core BGP behavior, such as MP-BGP.
-   - Reminder that EVPN utilizes MP-BGP
+      - Reminder that EVPN utilizes MP-BGP (multi-protocol, multiple address families)
       - For our literary purposes, we equate BGP to MP-BGP and the terms are otherwise used interchangeably.
+   - Definitional
+      - BGP was developed to support packet routing across the global internet, primarily by exchanging reachability information among edge routers, identified by ASNs.
+      - An EGP (exterior gateway protocol) exchanging routing information among neighboring routers in multiple autonomous systems by way of TCP sessions (port 179).
+      - Two sessions types (elaborated below): iBGP (internal-BGP) and eBGP (external-BGP).
+         - External BGP (EBGP) peers operate between autonomous systems (ASs).
+Border routers are on AS boundaries and exchange information with other autonomous systems.
+The primary function of border routers is distributing routes.
+         - Internal BGP (IBGP) peers operate within a single autonomous system (AS).
+Internal routers do not distribute route updates that they receive.
       - For clarification: As per RFC's, BGP does not present a control-plane.
 This construct is presented in EVPN.
-   - BGP was developed to support packet routing across the global internet, primarily by exchanging reachability information among edge routers, identified by ASNs.
-   - Two sessions types (elaborated below): iBGP (internal-BGP) and eBGP (external-BGP).
-   - BGP extensions allow for specifications to augment and/or modify core BGP behavior.
-In particular, Multi-Protocol extensions (MP-BGP) -- RFC-2283 -- are necessary to support EVPN functions.
-   - key benefits:
+   - key benefits, notables, caveats:
       - Mature, proven stability, scalability (e.g., ability to learn hundreds of thousands of MAC entries).
       - Multi-Vendor interoperability
       - Native Traffic Engineering (TE) capabilities
       - Minimized information flooding (compared to linkstate protocols)
+      - BGP detects routing loops as defined by AS paths and path attributes.
+      - Graceful Restart: allow a BGP-speaker to continue forwarding traffic.
+      - Arista only supports 4-byte ASNs.
+   - BGP connection states ("per connection" [for emphasis]):
+      - Idle: Initialization state -- inbound BGP connection attempts are blocked (i.e., not listened), initiate connection to peer, then transition to the Connect state.
+      - Connect: Wait for initial' connection to complete, follow up with send of OPEN message to peer. then transition to the OpenSent state if successful.
+         -If unsuccessful, set the ConnectRetry timer and transition to the 'Active' state upon expiry.
+      - Active: Reset ConnectRetry timer to zero and revert to 'Connect' state.
+      - OpenSent: Waiting for an OPEN message from peer, then transition to the OpenConfirm state.
+      - OpenConfirm: Waiting for a keepalive message from peer, then transition to Established state.
+On timeout or error, transition to Idle state.
+      - Established: Peers exchange UPDATE messages about routes they advertise.
+If an UPDATE message contains an error, then send a NOTIFICATION message and transition to Idle state.
    - BGP-instance/multi-instance
-      - Different BGP-instance's can have the same AS number but cannot have the same name.
+      - Different BGP-instance's can have the same AS number, but cannot have the same name.
          - Uniquely identified by "name".
+         - One BGP-instance maps to one-and-only-one ASN (sub-ASNs notwithstanding)
       - A BGP router can run multiple BGP processes/threads.
       - Each BGP process/thread corresponds to a BGP-instance.
       - Independent BGP-routing-information per BGP-instance.
       - Possible: multiple public address families for a BGP-instance.
 However, each public AF (except public VPNv4/VPNv6 AFs) must belong to only one BGP-instance.
       - Possible: multiple VPN instances for a BGP-instance.
          - Each VPN instance can have multiple AFs.
          - A VPN instance (think EVPN) can belong to only one BGP-instance.
-   - BGP-community:  extra information addended to one of more route-prefixes, as advertised to BGP neighbors.
-      - Four well known BGP-community's:
-         - Internet: advertise route-prefix to all BGP neighbors.
-         - No-Advertise: do not advertise route-prefix to any BGP neighbors.
-         - No-Export: do not advertise route-prefix to any eBGP neighbors.
-         - Local-AS: do not advertise route-prefix outside of the sub-AS (used for BGP-confederations).
       - The EVPN control-plane makes extensive use of Extended-Communities in BGP.
 This is done for signaling VNIs, Route-Targets, EvpnRouterMac, etc. between VTEPs.
    - BGP-routing-information
       - Caveat: Vendor implementations vary on internals and vernaculars.
 As for protocol message format, see RFC for details.
       - BGP-Neighbor-Table: information about neighbors (e.g., ASNs)
       - BGP-Topology-Table / Routing-Information-Base (RIB): local and global tables containing learned NLRI
          - I.E., all the routes from all the neighbors, plus various routing to the same network with differing attributes.
+         - Catalog network destinations and associated route distances.
       - BGP-Routing-Table: the main routing table containing only the best routes from the RIB.
 After BGP has selected the best path to a network, that path is added to the main IP routing table.
          - BGP routes do not record outgoing-interface, but only the Next-Hop IP (via NEXT_HOP attribute).
          - Recursive lookups may occur.